 Get ready!
 This map isn’t for the faint of heart.
 Here it is in all its splendor.

 At first glance you’ll notice that this modern Customer Journey Map infuses irrefutable facts (analytics) and traditional approaches to understanding the buyer’s journey (journey mapping).
 Without adding a layer of intelligence, you’ll continue relying on gut reactions to make transformative decisions.
+Even insights gleaned from a word cloud generator deepen this map by adding textual insights based on user data, survey responses, and social listening.
 You’re smart, so I don’t need to tell you why that’s such a risky approach in today’s competitive climate.